databricks/koalas/docs/source/user_guide/types.rst

     dtype: object

-The example below shows how types are casted from Koalas DataFrame to PySpark DataFrame.
+The example below shows how data types are casted from Koalas DataFrame to PySpark DataFrame.

 .. code-block:: python